asvsz/asvsz/README.md

-- 👋 Hi, I’m @asvsz
+- 👋 Hi, I’m @asvsz;
-- 👀 I’m interested in  font-end, python...
+- 👀 I’m interested in  font-end, python;
-- 🌱 I'm currently studying the information systems course.
+- 🌱 I'm currently studying the information systems course and I'm also a computer network technician;
 - 📫 You can reach me on instagram: @amandasvsz.

 <!---